CorentinMre/isenjs/README.md

 (async () => {
     try {

-        const logged_in = await client.logged_in; // don't this line for login the user
-        if (!logged_in) {
+        const logged_in = await client.logged_in; // don't forget to put this line to log in the user if (!logged_in) {
             console.error("Login failed");
             return;